 Use a fartlek technique to keep moving forward

-By using obstacles in your running you turn your run into a game of sorts.
+By using obstacles in your running you turn your run into a game and trick your mind into running.
 For instance, when your mind starts to wander start picking out objects along your running route to run to.
 When you reach one object, such as a large oak tree, pick out another object in the near distance like a water tower and run to it.
 You can keep doing this for quite some time.

 Don’t forget that by simply changing your running environment, you could actually be suppressing your tricky mind of acting up.
 When you’re running a new route it’s exciting, and I guess it could be fearful as well which might motivate you to get out of the environment as soon as possible.
 The excitement squashes the sometimes dull mental grinding of a run.

 When I was taking my RRCA instruct led course, our instructor asked us how many of us listened to music while running.
 A good majority of our class raised our hands, including me.
 He then went on to say that if and when we become certified running coaches we could no longer listen to music when we run.
 His rationale was that we are becoming leaders and we need to have our ears open.
 I agree that when we are coaching, obviously we need to not have our headphones in.
 However, I disagree to a certain extent.
 I’m going to listen to music when I’m heading out by myself for a 10-mile long run.
+Simply turning on my music is a simple act to trick your mind into running.
 As runners, however, we still need to be able to hear our surrounding environments, so don’t crank up your music too loud.

 To sign up for a FREE half marathon training schedule, log sheet, and pace predictor CLICK HERE.